Wess58/Hair-Salon/README.md

 ### BUGS
-No Bugs found, If any are experienced contact via Email wesleymbate@gmail.com and the issue will be sorted.
+No Bugs found, If any are experienced contact via Email wesleymbate@gmail.com :mailbox: and the issue will be sorted.

 ### LICENSE